What is Anxiety?

 What to look for in a professional?

 Someone with experience treating anxiety disorders, who can adapt the therapy to suit you and your specific worries.
 Someone like me, Nicola George.
-I am a highly experienced Psychologist with over 16yrs clinical experience working in mental health settings, alongside other Psychologists, Psychiatrists, Doctors, Nurses and Social Workers.
-Now working in private practice based at the Green Door Health clinic in Elanora Heights, I specialise in using CBT and offer a warm and friendly, confidential counselling service.
+I am a highly experienced Psychologist with over 18yrs clinical experience working in mental health settings, alongside other Psychologists, Psychiatrists, Doctors, Nurses and Social Workers.
+Now working in private practice based at the BPsych Clinic in Mona Vale, I specialise in using CBT and offer a warm and friendly, confidential counselling service.
 I can also offer both Medicare and Health Fund rebates.
-If you or anybody you know can relate to this article and would like to seek professional help, please visit my website; www.northernbeachespsychology.com.au or Contact us at Green Door Health on T: (02) 9913 9781 if you have any questions or would like to book an appointment and get on the road to happiness!
+If you or anybody you know can relate to this article and would like to seek professional help, please visit my website; www.northernbeachespsychology.com.au or Contact me on; 0410 235 030 if you have any questions or would like to book an appointment and get on the road to happiness!

 - ‘Anxiety’, we hear this word so muc...